-In above output, you can see each and every object’s size is given and finally at the end total is given which is final size of the specified directory!
+In the above output, you can see each and every object’s size is given and finally at the end total is given which is the final size of the specified directory!

-Let me know if you have any queries/questions/feedback in comments.
+Let me know if you have any queries/questions/feedback in the comments.
 Also, drop us a message on our contact form.